jy-gh/RecentFiles/README.md

 ### Installation

-Download the workflow and double-click on it to install it.
+Download the workflow file and double-click on it to install it.
 During installation Alfred will display the [Workflow Configuration](#Workflow-Configuration) values.

 ### Usage